StanfordAHA/chipyard/docs/VLSI/Tutorial.rst

 * Genus, Innovus, and Calibre licenses
 * For ASAP7 specifically:

   * Download the `ASAP7 PDK <http://asap.asu.edu/asap/>`__ tarball to a directory of choice but do not extract it.
 The tech plugin will extract and setup the PDK for you into a cache directory.
-(Stanford: tarball under /cad/asap7)
+(Stanford: tarball already cad /cad/asap7/ASAP7_PDKandLIB.tar)
   * If you have additional ASAP7 hard macros, their LEF & GDS need to be 4x upscaled @ 4000 DBU precision.
 They may live outside ``extra_libraries`` at your discretion.
   * Innovus version must be >= 15.2 or <= 18.1 (ISRs excluded).